victornemenike/neural-crest-deep-learning/README.md

-# Lab Rotation Research
+# Understanding Cis-Regulatory Control of Neural Crest Cell Development with Deep Learning

 ## Overview

-This repository contains documentation and code for my lab rotation research titled _"Understanding Cis-Regulatory Control of Neural Crest Cell Development with Deep Learning"_.
+This repository contains documentation and code for a research project titled _"Understanding Cis-Regulatory Control of Neural Crest Cell Development with Deep Learning"_.

 ## Contents